 A PCP is a primary care provider.
-This means a doctor or nurse practitioner who helps you with most of your general care, such as annual exams, flu shots, visits when you are feeling ill, help with chronic conditions, and coordination with your specialists.
-PCPs may have one of several different specialties, including General Practice, Family Medicine, Internal Medicine, and Geriatrics.
+This means a care provider, such as a doctor, who helps you with most of your general care, like annual exams, flu shots, visits when you are feeling ill, and managing most of your conditions.
+Providers with several different specialties can serve as your PCP including General Practice, Family Medicine, Internal Medicine, and Geriatrics.

-Your PCP will visit with you in the medical office or sometimes by telemedicine to talk with you about how you are feeling, examine you, review your medicines, order lab work or other tests, provide preventive care like an annual flu shot, and arrange for other needed care.
-In some cases, the PCP may make home visits or use telehealth services.
+Your PCP will visit you in the nursing facility or make arrangements for you to come to the medical office to talk with you about how you are feeling and doing, examine you, review your medicines, order lab work or other tests, provide preventive care like an annual flu shot, and arrange for other needed care.
+Your PCP may also work with a Nurse Practitioner or other associate that you may see from time to time in the office or the nursing facility.

-Your PCP will work with you, CommuniCare Advantage, your specialists, and other providers to be sure that you are getting all of the care that you need to feel your best and meet your goals including annual preventive services important for people with diabetes, heart failure and cardiovascular disease.
-Your CommuniCare Advantage case manager will help your PCP to coordinate your care by completing a Health Risk Assessment, arranging an Interdisciplinary Care Team to review your goals and needs and developing an Individualized Care Plan.
+Your PCP will work with you, CommuniCare Advantage, the nursing facility, and other providers to be sure that you are getting all of the care that you need to meet your goals.
+Your CommuniCare Advantage Case Manager will help your PCP to coordinate care by conducting a Health Risk Assessment, arranging an Interdisciplinary Care Team to review your goals and needs, and developing an Individualized Care Plan to support you care goals.
+If you need other kinds of care or services, your PCP and Case Manager will help to make arrangements for them.

-If your PCP recommends a treatment that requires a prior authorization, such as surgery or a hospitalization, your PCP will request prior authorization for the care.
+If your PCP recommends a service that requires a prior authorization, such as surgery or a hospitalization, your PCP will request prior authorization for the care.
+Please refer to Chapter 4, Section 2.1 for information about which services require prior authorization